cyberwave-odoo/odooscan/README.md

 - Retrieve the list of databases available on the server.
 - Check if the database manager is open or disabled.
 - Authenticate with Odoo using a username and password.
-- Enumerate installed apps/modules.
+- Enumerate installed apps.
-- **Test for demo data login activated using a predefined set of usernames and passwords.**
+- Test for demo data login activated using a predefined set of usernames and passwords.

 ## Installation
 1. Clone the repository: